 In December 1981, two men disguised as telephone repairmen entered the home of an elderly couple in Rosemont, California, shot both occupants, killing one, and stole six suitcases full of silver.
 An anonymous phone call led to the arrest of one of the perpetrators, Gary Masse.
 Masse’s wife told police that a woman named “Gloria” planned the robbery.

 Gloria Killian was initially arrested along with Masse, but charges against her were dropped after a preliminary hearing.
-However, after Masse was convicted of first-degree felony murder and sentenced to life, he contacted the Sacramento sheriff to see if he could reduce his sentence by testifying against two others he claimed were involved, Killian and a man named DeSantis.
+However, after Masse was convicted of first-degree felony murder and sentenced to life without parole, he contacted the Sacramento sheriff to see if he could reduce his sentence by testifying against two others he claimed were involved, Killian and a man named DeSantis.
 Killian was rearrested and tried.
 DeSantis testified at his separate trial that Killian was not involved in the crime and that he had never met her.
 But Masse testified against Killian at her trial and, based solely on his testimony, a jury convicted Killian of first-degree murder, attempted murder, burglary, robbery, and conspiracy; she was sentenced to 32-years-to-life in prison.